dmachard/go-dnscollector/docs/_integration/kafka/README.md

 - Go to Apache Kafka interface through `http://127.0.0.1:8080`

-- The `dnscollector` topics should be available.
+- The `dnscollector` topic should be available.

-- Finally, run DNScollector from source:
+- Finally, run DNScollector from source and generate some DNS logs from your DNS server with DNStap protocol.

     ```bash
     go run . -config docs/_integration/kafka/config.yml